Osteochondritis dissecans: Full thickness lesions

 The three methods most commonly used in treating full thickness lesions are arthroscopic drilling, abrasion, and microfracturing.

 In 1946, Magnusson established the use of stem cells from bone marrow with the first surgical debridement of an OCD lesion.
 These cells typically differentiate into fibrocartilage and rarely form hyaline cartilage.
 While small lesions can be resurfaced using this form of surgery, the repair tissue tends to have less strength than normal hyaline cartilage and must be protected for 6 to 12 months.
 Results for large lesions tend to diminish over time; this can be attributed to the decreased resilience and poor wear characteristics of the fibrocartilage.

 In attempts to address the weaker structure of the reparative fibrocartilage, new techniques have been designed to fill the defect with tissue that more closely simulates normal hyaline articular cartilage.
 One such technique is autologous chondrocyte implantation (ACI), which is useful for large, isolated femoral defects in younger people.
 In this surgery, chondrocytes are arthroscopically extracted from the intercondylar notch of the articular surface.
 The chondrocytes are grown and injected into the defect under a periosteal patch.
 ACI surgery has reported good to excellent results for reduced swelling, pain and locking in clinical follow-up examinations.
-However, some physicians have preferred to use undifferentiated pluripotential cells, such as periosteal cells and bone marrow stem cells, as opposed to chondrocytes.
+Some physicians preferred to use undifferentiated pluripotential cells, such as periosteal cells and bone marrow stem cells, as opposed to chondrocytes.
 These too have demonstrated the ability to regenerate both the cartilage and the underlying subchondral bone.

 Similar to OATS, arthroscopic articular cartilage paste grafting is a surgical procedure offering cost-effective, long-lasting results for stage IV lesions.
 A bone and cartilage paste derived from crushed plugs of the non-weight-bearing intercondylar notch can achieve pain relief, repair damaged tissue, and restore function.